Nick-Mazuk/awesome/README.md

 *   [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
 *   [acacode/swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) - Generate the API Client for Fetch or Axios from an OpenAPI Specification
 *   [seferov/pr-lint-action](https://github.com/seferov/pr-lint-action) - :octocat: PR lint for GitHub Actions
-*   [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 *   [solidjs/solid](https://github.com/solidjs/solid) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 *   [renovatebot/renovate](https://github.com/renovatebot/renovate) - Home of the Renovate CLI: Cross-platform Dependency Automation by Mend.io
 *   [trilom/file-changes-action](https://github.com/trilom/file-changes-action) - This action can be added, and you will get outputs of all of the files that have changed in your repository for you to use.